Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/sample-bidirectional.md

 ## Usage

-### Hardware acceleration

-Recommend enabling `Hardware Encoder support` on the `Render Streaming` inspector to improve performance using hardware acceleration.

 ### Procedure (Unity-Unity)

 1) Launch the signaling server using **private mode**.
 Please refer to [this link](webapp.md) for launching.